ibm-cloud-docs/account/iam-service-roles.md

 | `sysdig-secure.launch.admin` | As a manager, you have permissions beyond the writer role to complete privileged actions as defined by the service.
 In addition, you can create and edit service-specific resources. | Administrator, Manager |
 | `sysdig-secure.launch.user` | As a writer, you have permissions beyond the reader role, including creating and editing service-specific resources. | Administrator, Manager, Writer |
 | `sysdig-secure.launch.viewer` | As a reader, you can perform read-only actions within a service such as viewing service-specific resources. | Administrator, Manager, Reader, Writer |
-{: caption="Service actions - IBM Cloud Security" caption-side="top"}
+{: caption="Table 164.
+Service actions - IBM Cloud Security" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="sysdig-secure"}
 {: class="simple-tab-table"}